Determining which water heater you should purchase for your Tiny House RV depends on a variety of factors, including:

 Brittany’s Electric Tank Water Heater

 Brittany Yunker owns a Tumbleweed Cypress with a six gallon RV tank electric water heater.
-This model retails at $270.
 In an effort to conserve energy, she switches her water heater on before showering and switches it off immediately after.
 It takes about twenty minutes to heat the water in the six gallon tank, therefore planning your hot water needs ahead of time is necessary with this method.

 Jeff & Megan’s Electric Tankless Water Heater